2015 Regional Workshops: Bringing Education to Your Region

 • Meet the needs of families seeking personalized funeral services through green burial & home funerals.

-• Explore the distinction between acting as a consultant and an order taker for families.
+• Explore the distinction between acting as a consultant and an order taker.

 • Customize your services to enhance offerings and increase revenue!